mautic/developer-documentation-new/docs/components/emails.rst

 - Complete the ``From Name`` & ``From Address``, ``BCC``, ``Reply-To``, ``Add Attachment``, ``custom headers``, and Click on ``Auto Generate`` to create a text version of the Email
 - Save the Email and send a sample test, you should get everything you filled

-Send an individual Email
+Send an individual email
 ========================

 Go to the Contacts section and select a Contact, then click Send an Email.
 You should be able to send an Email directly to that specific Contact's Email address.

-Send a Report Email
+Send a report email
 ===================

 Create a Report with any data and set it on a schedule, it should send an Email with the Report as an attachment

-Other Email features
+Other email features
 ====================

 There are other places like Forget Password: they need to work as well.
 Please make sure you verify them.